timescale/docs/promscale/troubleshooting.md

 required number of locks, and the backup or restore can continue.

 <highlight type="important">
-You need to restart PostreSQL to pick up changes to the `max_locks_per_transaction` parameter.
+You need to restart PostgreSQL to pick up changes to the `max_locks_per_transaction` parameter.
 </highlight>